manifest-network/yaci/README.md

 ## Features

-- Ability to extract block and transaction chain data to various output formats:
+- Ability to extract block and transaction chain data to PostgreSQL.
+JSON and TSV formats are disabled for now.
-  - JSON
-  - TSV
-  - PostgreSQL
 - Supports server reflection; no need to specify the proto file.
 - (Nested) `Any` type are properly decoded.
 - Live monitoring of the blockchain.